Adam Ramsay-Peaty: Awards and honours

-Peaty received the FINA award for Best Male Swimming Performance of 2015 after he won 3 gold medals at the World Championships in Kazan.
+Ramsay-Peaty received the FINA award for Best Male Swimming Performance of 2015 after he won 3 gold medals at the World Championships in Kazan.
 In 2016, he was again honoured by FINA for the best male Olympic swimming performance of the year award after breaking the 100m breaststroke world record at the 2016 Olympics.
 Peaty has won the Ligue Européenne de Natation (LEN) Award for best male swimmer for three times in four years for his performances in 2016, 2017 and 2019.
 He was the recipient of the award again in 2021.

-Peaty was named Male World Swimmer of the Year by Swimming World Magazine in 2015 and 2018.
+Ramsay-Peaty was named Male World Swimmer of the Year by Swimming World Magazine in 2015 and 2018.
 He also won Male European Swimmer of the Year for 6 consecutive years from 2014 to 2019.
 In August 2021, following the close of swimming at the 2020 Summer Olympics, Peaty and his mixed 4x100 metre medley relay teammates winning the gold medal and setting a new world record in the event was chosen as the number five moment at the 2020 Olympic Games in the sport of swimming by Olympics.com.

-For the 2021 year, Peaty received the Sportsman of the Year award from the Sports Journalists' Association.
+For the 2021 year, Ramsay-Peaty received the Sportsman of the Year award from the Sports Journalists' Association.
 Peaty was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours and Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours, both for services to swimming.